 Since WeChat now allows multiple QR codes per account, you can have a print and digital QR code.
 This way, you can see where you are making the biggest impact in terms of customers.

 Another way of getting customers is to create an interactive HTML 5, or H5 campaign.
 Simply do so by creating a game, quiz, or animation.
 This way, you make you turn your existing brand into a creative one that merits the attention of potential customers.

 Step 2: Sparking the Prospect’s Interests

-The next step is to utilize a loyalty program to get potential customers interested in deals that you are offering both now and in the future.
+The next step is to utilize a loyalty program.
+This way, you can get potential customers interested in deals that you are offering both now and in the future.
 As you may remember from our previous post, Chinese users are always shopping around for the best deals.
-So, for example, creating a membership program and giving exclusive promotions will make shoppers more open to spending their money on your brand.
+For example, creating a membership program and giving exclusive promotions will make shoppers more open to spending their money on your brand.

 Step 3: Turning a One-Time Customer into a Loyal One